-- Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: Observable, market-based inputs, other than quoted prices, in active markets for identical assets or liabilities. - Level 3: Unobservable inputs to the valuation methodology that are significant to the measurement of the fair value of the assets or liabilities.
+Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.

+Level 2: Observable, market-based inputs, other than quoted prices, in active markets for identical assets or liabilities.

+Level 3: Unobservable inputs to the valuation methodology that are significant to the measurement of the fair value of the assets or liabilities.
-ASC 820 also describes three main approaches to measuring the fair value of assets and liabilities:

-(1) market approach; (2) income approach and (3) cost approach.
+ASC 820 also describes three main approaches to measuring the fair value of assets and liabilities: (1) market approach; (2) income approach and (3) cost approach.
 The market approach uses prices and other relevant information generated from market transactions involving identical or comparable assets or liabilities.
 The income approach uses valuation techniques to convert future amounts to a single present value amount.
 The measurement is based on the value indicated by current market expectations about those future amounts.
 The cost approach is based on the amount that would currently be required to replace an asset.

-Financial instruments included in current assets and current liabilities except for short-term investments, due from/to related parties and accounts payable-related party are reported in the consolidated balance sheets at face value or cost, which approximate to fair value because of their short-term maturities.
-Short-term investments represent wealth management products that have original maturities of less than three months.
-The Company values its wealth management products using alternative market observable inputs and accordingly classifies the valuation techniques that use these inputs as Level 2.
+Financial instruments included in current assets and current liabilities except for due from/to related parties and accounts payable - related party are reported in the consolidated balance sheets at face value or cost, which approximate fair value because of their short-term maturities.